-Adoption is a legal act that vests the parental rights and duties relating to a child in the adopters.
+Adoption is a legal act that vests the parental rights and duties of a child in the adopters.

 Residence and Contact

-There are also other mediation services available, these can be found on the web, or in the local telephone directory.
+There are also other mediation services available, these can be found on the internet or in the local telephone directory.